jinantonic/EAD-Lab-4/README.md

 ![Sketch](images/id-msg1.png)</br>
 ![Sketch](images/id-msg2.png)
-It will displays a success message when there is no error, and an error message if there is an error.
+It will display a success message when there is no error, and an error message if there is an error.
 After clicking **ok**, it will redirect you to the main home page.

 </br>